kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 At the core, we have domain models representing business entities.

-- **SeaORM Models**: Utilizes SeaORM for defining and working with domain models.
+- **SeaORM Models**: For defining and working with domain models.
-- **Input Parameters, Queries, and Output Schemas**: Separate structures for input validation, querying, and API responses.
+- **Input Parameters, Queries, and Output Schemas**: For input validation, querying, and API responses.
+These models are ORM library agnostic.

 ```rust
 // Domain Model